Travis LeRoy Southworth Info Writing Exhibitions Work Book AI Collect

 3. Diaphanous Portraits

 Rooted in subtle color and gesture, these works embrace ambiguity and dissolve traditional notions of portraiture.
 Southworth draws from his airbrushing techniques and retouching background to explore softness, distortion, and impermanence.
 The section highlights how the blurry, in-between states of these faces evoke a poetic presence and emotional resonance.
-Explore early days of blockchain and NFTs.
+Also explore early days of blockchain.

 4. Endings and Beginnings